Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

     return hs.PredictResponse(outputs={"y": y})
 ```

-> Note: `Manager` interacts with a runtime via RPC.
-To write your own handlers you should understand our [Protobuf files][hydro-serving-protos].
+_Note: ML Lambda interacts with a runtime container via RPC.
+To write your own handlers you should understand our [Protobuf files][hydro-serving-protos]._

-### Defining model
+#### Defining model

-Since our model will be running inside a raw python container, container won't contain any required dependencies pre-installed.
+Since our model will be running inside a raw python container, container won't have any required dependencies pre-installed.
 Let's create a `requirements.txt` for that.

 `requirements.txt`
 ```